Concord Lawn Edging Services

 Contact Concord's Department of Public Works for Edging Debris Disposal & Municipal Right-of-Way Coordination

-Proper disposal of lawn edging debris in Concord is essential for environmental compliance and community cleanliness.
-From April through November, residents must use biodegradable paper bags for yard waste—plastic bags are prohibited per MassDEP.
+Proper disposal of lawn edging debris in Concord is regulated to protect the environment and maintain public spaces.
+From April through November, yard waste must be placed in biodegradable paper bags—plastic bags are not permitted per MassDEP.
 Bulk materials such as metal, plastic, or concrete edging should be brought to the Transfer Station.
-Advance notification is required for any work near sidewalks, streets, or parkways, and coordination with the Department of Public Works ensures protection of street trees and integration with municipal projects like sidewalk replacement or utility work.
-Immediate cleanup is necessary to prevent storm drain contamination, and material staging should be contained and coordinated with street sweeping schedules.
+When working near sidewalks, streets, or parkways, advance notification and coordination with the Department of Public Works is required to ensure right-of-way compliance and street tree protection.
+Immediate cleanup of materials is essential to prevent storm drain contamination and should be coordinated with municipal street sweeping schedules.
+Edging projects may also intersect with sidewalk replacement, utility work, or beautification initiatives, requiring close collaboration with town agencies.

 Concord Department of Public Works